zkorum/capacitor-secure-signing/README.md

 # @zkorum/capacitor-secure-signing

-Generate signing keys and use them securely
+Generate signing keys and use them securely.

+WARNING: beta software.
+Only tailored for ZKorum's need for now.
+At this stage, API and core functionalities WILL change and WILL NOT be backward compatible.

 ## Install